-NOTE: The notice of termination required to be given by an employee is the same as that required of an employer except that the employee does not have to give additional notice based on the age of the employee.
+NOTE: The notice of termination required to be given by an employee is the same as that required of an employer except that the employee does not have to give additional notice based on the age of the employee if the employee is over 45 years and has completed at least 2 years' continuous service).

-- (c) In clause 32.1(b) continuous service has the same meaning as in section 117 of the Act. - (d) If an employee who is at least 18 years old does not give the period of notice required under clause 32.1(b), then the employer may deduct from wages due to the employee under this award an amount that is no more than one week's wages for the employee. - (e) If the employer has agreed to a shorter period of notice than that required under clause 32.1(b), then no deduction can be made under clause 32.1(d).

-(f) Any deduction made under clause 32.1(d) must not be unreasonable in the circumstances.
+- (c) In clause 32.1(b) continuous service has the same meaning as in section 117 of the Act. - (d) If an employee who is at least 18 years old does not give the period of notice required under clause 32.1(b), then the employer may deduct from wages due to the employee under this award an amount that is no more than one week's wages for the employee. - (e) If the employer has agreed to a shorter period of notice than that required under clause 32.1(b), then no deduction can be made under clause 32.1(d). - (f) Any deduction made under clause 32.1(d) must not be unreasonable in the circumstances.